How to SORN your motorcycle

 Continuous Insurance Enforcement (CIE) rules

-In 2011, CIE rules came into place, stating that any vehicle owner must either have insurance or declare it as off the road with the DVLA.
+In 2011, CIE rules came into place, stating that every vehicle must either be taxed and insured, or declared as off the road with the DVLA.

 I don’t use my motorbike so I don’t want to insure it

-If you don’t use your motorbike all year round and maybe take advantage of short term insurance policies, you may think you don’t need to insure it.
+If you don’t use your motorbike all year round and maybe take advantage of short term insurance policies, you may think you don’t need to worry about your bike when it’s not insured.

-Unfortunately that’s not the case and whenever your motorbike isn’t insured, it must be declared off the road with the DVLA with a SORN notice.
+Unfortunately, that’s not the case.
+Whenever your motorbike isn’t insured or taxed, it must be declared off the road with the DVLA with a SORN notice.

 There’s no way around it – them’s the rules!